For love of the game: Puig's infectious joy powers Dodgers

 Things came to a head last fall when Puig got demoted to the minors and the Dodgers seemed intent on trading away their runner-up for NL Rookie of the Year in 2013.
 Suitably chastened, he rejoined the team that September and ended the regular season hitting .263.

+''I care about him, I care about his career, I care about him more importantly as a person and understanding that has kind of helped build that relationship,'' Ward said.

-This season, Puig has been more good than bad (obscene gestures to fans in Cleveland in June and benched by manager Dave Roberts for ending a game on an ill-conceived steal attempt in September).
+This season, Puig has been more good than bad, which included obscene gestures to fans in Cleveland in June and a benching by manager Dave Roberts for ending a game on an ill-conceived steal attempt in September.

 In eight games, Puig is batting .414 - third-highest on the team.
-His 12 hits are tied for the team lead with third baseman Justin Turner.
+His 12 hits are tied for the team lead with Turner.
 The Cuban has produced six runs, six RBIs and six walks.
 He has an OBP of .514 and a slugging percentage of .655.

 Just three years ago, Puig struck out seven times in a row in the NLDS against St. Louis.